Health statistics at regional level

 - protect citizens from cross-border health threats.

-The EU’s main policy objectives include: improving access to healthcare for all through effective, accessible and resilient health systems, fostering health coverage as a way of reducing inequalities and tackling social exclusion; promoting health information and education, healthier lifestyles and individual well-being; investing in health through disease prevention, for example, through the creation of specialised centres of expertise for health experts, European reference networks (ERNs); preventing cross-border threats such as pandemics; improving safety standards for patients, pharmaceuticals/drugs and medical devices; guaranteeing/recognising prescriptions in other Member States.
+The EU’s main policy objectives include: improving access to healthcare for all through effective, accessible and resilient health systems, fostering health coverage as a way of reducing inequalities and tackling social exclusion; promoting health information and education, healthier lifestyles and individual well-being; investing in health through disease prevention, for example, through the creation of specialised centres of expertise for health experts, European reference networks (ERNs); improving safety standards for patients, pharmaceuticals/drugs and medical devices; guaranteeing/recognising prescriptions in other Member States.

 On a more practical level, the European health insurance card (EHIC) allows travellers from one EU Member State to obtain medical treatment if they fall ill whilst temporarily visiting another Member State or EFTA country.
 The EU has also introduced legislation on the application of patients’ rights in cross-border healthcare (Directive 2011/24/EU) which allows patients to go abroad for treatment when this is either necessary (specialist treatment is only available abroad) or easier (if the nearest hospital is just across a border).

 The European Centre for Disease Prevention and Control in Sweden is an EU agency that provides surveillance of emerging health threats so that the EU can respond rapidly.
-It pools knowledge on current and emerging threats, and works with national counterparts to develop disease monitoring across Europe, strengthening the EU’s defences against infectious diseases.
+It pools knowledge on current and emerging threats, and works with national counterparts to develop disease monitoring across Europe, strengthening the EU’s defences against infectious diseases (for example, by providing risk assessments and public health guidance in response to the threat of COVID-19).

-The European Medicines Agency (EMA), which recently relocated to Amsterdam (the Netherlands), helps national regulators by coordinating scientific assessments concerning the quality, safety and efficacy of medicines that are used across the EU.
+The European Medicines Agency (EMA), which is located in Amsterdam (the Netherlands), helps national regulators by coordinating scientific assessments concerning the quality, safety and efficacy of medicines used across the EU.
 All medicines in the EU must be approved at a national level or by the EU before being placed on the market.
 The safety of pharmaceuticals that are sold in the EU is monitored throughout a product’s life cycle and individual products may be banned, or their sales/marketing suspended.

 - Health, see: